Updated April 2025

 In June 2023 my husband and I attended a dinner and concert at Hampton Court.
 We drank champagne in the Watching Chamber and then went into the Great Hall to enjoy a three course silver service dinner.

-It was amazing to enjoy such a beautiful dinner in the same place as Shakespeare had performed his play A Midsummer Night’s Dream.
+It was amazing to enjoy such a beautiful dinner in such a historic room.
+Not only has it been in use as a dining room for hundreds of years, Shakespeare and his troop “The King’s Men” performed A Midsummer Night’s Dream here in 1603.
 After dinner we went out to the courtyard to enjoy a concert by Bjorn Again, the Abba tribute band.
-The music was a real contrast to the historic surroundings!
+The modern music was a real contrast to the historic surroundings!

 Visiting Hampton Court Palace with Children

 As I mentioned before, there are often costumed guides roaming the castle, and many of them are great fun.
-On one occasion, I chatted to “King Henry VIII” at some length!
-He told me all about what the castle was like when he lived there and what life was like.
-I refrained from asking him about his six wives!
+On one occasion, I chatted to King Henry VIII for quite some time.
+He told me all about what life was like in the castle was like when he lived there, and how it has changed over the years.
+It was a fascinating conversation. although I refrained from enquiring about his wives.

-Eating at Hampton Court Palace
+Dining at Hampton Court Palace

 Hotels Near Hampton Court Palace